Niue Tax Guide for Travellers

 Niue Departure Tax

-As of 2017, the Niue Departure Tax became a flat rate of NZ$80 for each passenger departing Niue.
+As of 2020, the Niue Departure Tax became a flat rate of NZ$150 for each passenger departing Niue aged 12 years and over.
 The Niue Departure Tax is included in flight tickets, so you will not have to pay separately at the airport.
-(Historically, you did, but this is no longer the case).

 Learn more about what to expect at the airport in Airport Arrival in Niue – Hanan Airport: Step-by-Step.